 - Internal combustion engines cannot be used to produce high-pressure steam (as turbines).
-Approx. 50% of the waste heat is released at lower temperatures. - For oil/diesel fired engines: - o Expensive fuel (for oil-fired engines) - o High operational costs, especially for large engines - o High environmental impact from NO_x and SO2 emissions. - For gas-fired engines: - o Need to develop fuel import infrastructure (LNG) for medium-sized power plants - o Medium-sized and large engines need to be close to the air supply, resulting in lower flexibility.
+Approx. 50% of the waste heat is released at lower temperatures. - For oil/diesel fired engines: - Expensive fuel (for oil-fired engines) - High operational costs, especially for large engines - o High environmental impact from NOx, SO2 emissions, and noise - For gas-fired engines: - Need to develop fuel import infrastructure (LNG) for medium-sized power plants - Medium-sized and large-sized engines need to be close to the fuels supply to minimize fuel transportation costs, resulting in overall lower flexibility in selecting the location.